Air India seeks to lease 19 Airbus A320 planes

-NEW DELHI Air India Ltd AIN.UL is seeking to lease 19 Airbus EAD.PA A320 short-haul aircraft as the money-losing carrier seeks to cut costs, the state-run company said on Tuesday.
+NEW DELHI Aug 13 Air India Ltd is seeking to lease 19 Airbus A320 short-haul aircraft as the money-losing carrier seeks to cut costs, the state-run company said on Tuesday.

 It plans to take delivery of up to seven aircraft in the fourth quarter of 2013, and the remainder in two phases by fiscal year 2015/16.